VeronaFabLabRepo/intel_maker_geiger/GeigerBackPack/README.md

  *  GeigerBackPack
  *  ========================
  *
- *  Portable radiation detection system with the Intel platform Edison and geographic tracking.
+ *  Portable radiation detection system with geographic tracking using the Intel Platform Edison.
  *
  *  This program is free software: you can redistribute it and/or modify
  *  it under the terms of the GNU General Public License as published by